Administrative Info for Student Arts Groups

 - All arts groups must register online every year in the Hopkins Groups system in order to be recognized.

 - Groups that are not recognized will not be allowed to schedule space or receive any of the other privileges extended to registered groups.
-If you are not an SAC group, you must be “sponsored” either by Homewood Arts Programs or another campus department.
-Contact the for details.
+If you are not an SAC group, you must be “sponsored” either by the Office of Arts and Innovation or another campus department.
+Contact the Director of OAI for details.

 - SAC groups may only have JHU students, faculty and staff as members.
 Students from other universities and members of the local community may not take part in SAC group activities.

-- HAP sponsored groups may have community members, if approved by the Director of HAP.
-In special cases, with a professional director, an SAC group may be able to have community members if approved by the Director of HAP.
+- OAI sponsored groups may have community members, if approved by the director of OAI.
+In special cases, with a professional director, a SAC group may be able to have community members if approved by the Director of OAI.

 Online A Cappella Music — Posting and Selling

-- Any money that is made by selling the group’s songs must be deposited into the group account with staff in the Office of Student Leadership and Involvement.
+- Any money that is made by selling the group’s songs must be deposited into the group account with staff in the LEED office.

 Planning and Publicity for Shows